-BY: Linda Kissam, 1st Vice President & SoCal RMC
+BY: Linda Kissam, President & Former SoCal RMC

 Thank you for volunteering or considering becoming a Regional Membership Coordinator (RMC).
 You’ve asked for some guidelines and instructions to help you get a sustainable program launched.
 Below are my recommendations.
 They are based on what is working for me in Southern California.
 Your area may have different needs.
 You may have different ideas.
 That’s fine.
 Start here and develop the program that best fits your member’s needs.